AsherPeruscini/BitHex/README.md

-# cryptowatch-chrome-extension
+# bitHEX
-A Google Chrome browser extension that allows you to alter the CSS of cryptowat.ch
+A Google Chrome browser extension that alters the CSS of cryptowat.ch for easier readability.